Beer and Bacon Biscuits, the flakiest, most addictive biscuits ever!

-It’s Cinco de Mayo and I’m posting about biscuits.
+It’s almost Cinco de Mayo and I’m posting about Beer and Bacon Biscuits.
 But bear with me, this makes sense.
 This isn’t just hangover food.
 It’s THE hangover food, it’s carbs, and greasy bacon, and hair of the dog, all in one.
 It’s like a delicious magical hangover elixir, masquerading as brunch food.

 I’ll let you in on a little secret, one that always surprises people: I’m a total lightweight.
 I don’t drink nearly as much as people think (the beer goes into the food!), and I get drunk quicker than most.
 Which sparked my love affair with session IPA’s, it was out of necessity not trend.

 I’m also not a party when I’m hungover, I get a bit surly.
+I’m like a wet cat.
 I will, however, make some killer biscuits, using the fold-and-roll technique I learned a decade ago.
 It makes the most insanely flakey and light biscuits, you’ll want to steal it and pass it off as your own.
 That’s fine.
 Just make sure to buy me a beer for showing it to you.
 And make me biscuits the day when I’m hungover.

 - 3 1/2 cup (420g) all-purpose flour

 - 1 ½ teaspoon (9g) baking soda

 - 2 teaspoons (12g) sugar

 - 8 tablespoon (88g) cold bacon fat or unsalted cold butter (114g) cut into cubes (or a combination of both)

 - 2/3 cup (5.5oz) wheat beer

 - 6 strips of bacon, cooked and chopped